KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-teamcity-builds.md

-# Integrating TeamCity Builds
+# Integrating with TeamCity

-Instructions for integrating TeamCity builds with ShiftLeft for code analysis and profiling.
+Instructions for integrating TeamCity with ShiftLeft for code analysis and profiling.

 ## TeamCity Integration Prerequisites